 - Make program expectations known, clear and realistic.

-- Assist student in developing and/or reviewing learning plan.
+- Assist students in developing and/or reviewing a learning plan.

 - Base assessments and judgments of nursing practice performance on accurate, significant and relevant sources of data.

 - Inform students as soon as performance strengths/limitations are identified.

 - Counsel students on corrective actions so that program success can be achieved.

 - Facilitate access to appropriate program/college support services and resources.

 Nursing Practice Assessments

 The student demonstrates a consistent pattern of performance, which indicates knowledgeable, safe, competent, and professional nursing care for clients and families within the identified learning outcomes.